luau-lang/rfcs/docs/index-type-operator.md

 local key = "age"
 type age = index<Person, key> -- Error message: Second argument to index<Person,_> is not a valid index type; Unknown type 'key'
 ```
-Note: these errors will be part of the general type family reduction errors since `index` will be built into the type family system.
+Note: these errors will be part of the general type function reduction errors since `index` will be built into the type function system.

 The indexee may be a union type.
 In this case, the type function will distribute the arguments to multiple type families:
 ```luau